tnebooks/12th-zoology/content.en/zoology/applications-of-biotechnology/_index.md

 | Biodiversity could be negatively aected by destruction of pests, weeds, and even competing plants. |Transferred genes could mutate and cause unexpected risks. |GMOs do present two major agricultural problems in the forms of pesticide- and herbicide-resistance. |

-**10.11 Biosafety Guidelines** Due to the growing concerns arising from
+## Biosafety Guidelines

-Genetically Modified Organisms (GMOs) throughout the globe the WHO has built an informal working group on biosafety in 1991.
+Due to the growing concerns arising from Genetically Modified Organisms (GMOs) throughout the globe the WHO has built an informal working group on biosafety in 1991.
 This group prepared the ‘voluntary code for the release of organisms into the environment’.
 ICGEB (International Centre for Genetic Engineering and Biotechnology) has played a significant role in issues related to biosafety and the environmentally sustainable use of biotechnology.
 The main ‘topic of concern’ related to the release of GMO’s are risks for human health, environment, and agriculture which is found on the website of ICGEB.

 In India, DBT has evolved ‘rDNA safety guidelines’ to exercise powers conferred through the Environmental Protection Act 1986 for the manufacture, use, import, export and storage of hazardous micro organisms and genetically engineered organisms, cells etc., These guidelines are implemented and monitored by the Institutional Biosafety Committees (IBSCs), the Review Committee on Genetic Manipulation (RCGM) and the Genetic Engineering Approval Committee (GEAC) of the Ministry of Environment and Forest.

-**Intellectual Property Rights (IPR) and Protection (IPP)**
+### Intellectual Property Rights (IPR) and Protection (IPP)

 The physical objects like household goods or land or properties of a person and the ownership and rights on these properties is protected by certain laws operating in the country.
 This type of physical property is tangible; but the transformed microorganisms, plants, animals and technologies for the production of commercial products are exclusively the property of the intellectuals.
 The discoverer or inventor has complete rights on his property or invention.
 The rights of intellectuals are protected by laws framed by a country.
 The intellectual property is an intangible asset.
 Legal rights or patents provide an inventor only a temporary monopoly on the use of an invention,